metabrainz/bookbrainz-dev-docs/docs/installation.rst

 Cloning
 *******

-To clone the repository and point the local HEAD to the latest commit in the stable branch, something like the following command should work
+To clone the repository and point the local HEAD to the latest commit in the stable branch, something like the following command should work:

 ::

     git clone https://github.com/<Your_Github_Username>/bookbrainz-site.git

 Since this project makes use of git submodules, you need to use ``git clone --recurse-submodules`` to clone it.

-Alternatively, to manually initialize submodules, run these two commands
+Alternatively, to manually initialize submodules, run these two commands:

 ::

     git submodule init
     git submodule update

-Currently we are using these submodules
+Currently we are using these submodules:

 * `MonkeyDo/Lobes`_ in ``src/client/stylesheets/lobes``